matthieucabos/Python-Scripts/README.md

  _______________________________________________________________________________________

-You can find five sub repertories containing respectively :
+You can find five main projects containing respectively :
   * **Cryptograhic algorithms** :
       * *Raptor Cryptographic Algorithm* Originals Source Code
   * **Find and replace algorithm** to write and replace parts of code in a full developpement-project